RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-upgrading-to-git-2-dot-0.markdown

 ```

-My Homebrew was outdated, so I grabbed the new packages like so.
+My Homebrew was outdated, so I used `brew update` to grab the new packages.

 ```bash
 $ brew update